Ehrenreich stands by 'eye for an eye' Israel comment

 Habonim Dror Southern Africa, a Jewish youth movement, demanded an immediate apology from Ehrenreich on Facebook.

 But Ehrenreich later responded on social media saying he did not advocate violence against Jews.
-He tweeted:

 I am not anti simetic or calling for violence against jews.
 I do say stop being polite in responding to Isreali war crimes. +JBoD endorsment